test-user98/ecommerce-crawler/README.md

-# AsyncEcommerceCrawler
+# EcommerceCrawler

 ## Overview
-AsyncEcommerceCrawler is an asynchronous web crawler designed to extract product URLs from specified e-commerce domains.
+EcommerceCrawler is an asynchronous web crawler designed to extract product URLs from specified e-commerce domains.
 By leveraging Python's `asyncio` and `aiohttp`, the crawler operates efficiently, allowing for concurrent requests while adhering to a specified maximum depth for crawling.

 ## Technologies Used
 - **Python**: Core programming language.